Skip to content

 EOF

-k get httproute
+kubectl get httproute

-k describe httproute app-routes
+kubectl describe httproute app-routes

-1. Create HTTPRoute with traffic splitting:
+1. Create an HTTPRoute with traffic splitting:

 Terminal window

-# Create canary deployment
+# Create canary deployment.

-k create deployment api-canary --image=nginx
+kubectl create deployment api-canary --image=nginx

-k expose deployment api-canary --port=80
+kubectl expose deployment api-canary --port=80

-cat << 'EOF' | k apply -f -
+cat << 'EOF' | kubectl apply -f -

 apiVersion: gateway.networking.k8s.io/v1